-A. Attached is a rack card( pages 1 & 2) GCD has put together to assist casino owners, managers, and employees in recognizing forged VGM ticket vouchers.
+A. Attached is a rack card( pages 1 & 2) the department's Investigations Bureau has put together to assist casino owners, managers, and employees in recognizing forged VGM ticket vouchers.

 Q. What hours can video gambling machines be played legally?